mmesiti/code-explorer/README.md

 ## Considerations
 - poetry might be overkill
-- it would be nice to click on a file on the treemap and open it, but alas this requires effort
+- it would be nice to click on a file on the treemap and open it, but alas this requires effort - done for the web version, difficult for the local one.